Cristal32/CORBA_labs/TP2-Corba/README.md

 # TP2 - Lab 2
-## Objective: Conceve a bank application for managing an account

-In particular, it can do the following operations:
+**Objective:** Design, develop, and test a banking application that manages an account, particularly the following operations

+- Viewing the account balance,
+- Crediting the account,
-- Read the value of the current amount
+- Debiting the account.
-- Credit by a specific sum
-- Debit by a specific sum

-The client will communicate with the application via a menu allowing them to request any of these 3 operations.
+The client will interact with the application through the menu below, allowing them to perform these various operations consecutively.
+The CORBA objects will be - Implemented through inheritance.

-Server console:
 <table>
   <tr>
     <th>Client</th>